Intermittent explosive disorder: Pathophysiology

 Impulsive behavior, and especially impulsive violence predisposition, have been correlated to a low brain serotonin turnover rate, indicated by a low concentration of 5-hydroxyindoleacetic acid (5-HIAA) in the cerebrospinal fluid (CSF).
 This substrate appears to act on the suprachiasmatic nucleus in the hypothalamus, which is the target for serotonergic output from the dorsal and median raphe nuclei playing a role in maintaining the circadian rhythm and regulation of blood sugar.
 A tendency towards low 5-HIAA may be hereditary.
 A putative hereditary component to low CSF 5-HIAA and concordantly possibly to impulsive violence has been proposed.
 Other traits that correlate with IED are low vagal tone and increased insulin secretion.
 A suggested explanation for IED is a polymorphism of the gene for tryptophan hydroxylase, which produces a serotonin precursor; this genotype is found more commonly in individuals with impulsive behavior.

 IED may also be associated with damage or lesions in the prefrontal cortex, with damage to these areas, including the amygdala and hippocampus, increasing the incidences of impulsive and aggressive behavior and the inability to predict the outcomes of an individual's own actions.
 Lesions in these areas are also associated with improper blood sugar control, leading to decreased brain function in these areas, which are associated with planning and decision making.
 A national sample in the United States estimated that 16 million Americans may fit the criteria for IED.

 EDS was associated with limbic system diseases, disorders of the temporal lobe, or abuse of alcohol or other psychoactive substances.

 Diagnosis

+ICD-11

+With the ICD-11 coming into effect in 2022, Intermittent explosive disorder is listed as a separate disorder for the first time.
+It is classified under impulse-control disorders.